What Is A Ceiling Joist? [Update 2025]

 Can I cut a ceiling joist?

-There are circumstances that may require cutting or notching a ceiling joist.
 However, it is important to realize that anytime an alteration is made, the wood fibers lose their ability to withstand compression and tension.
 What does this mean?
 Well, it could lead to a saggy ceiling, joist failure, ceiling cracks, or door sticks.

 We recommend that you always reach out to a structural engineer prior to making any structural changes including joist notching and boring.
+There are standardized regulations and guidelines for how big and what locations can be notched or bored.

-However, listed below are some basic guidelines in compliance with the International Residential Code (remember, every circumstance is unique so don’t try this without a licensed structural engineer’s opinion):
+That said, listed below are some basic guidelines in compliance with the International Residential Code (remember, every circumstance is unique so don’t try this without a licensed structural engineer’s opinion):

 Click here to learn more.